Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 But based on what?

-If you don’t know your true cost, your pricing is built on guesswork.
+If you don’t know your real cost, your pricing is built on guesswork.

 Your day rate needs to cover: